 2 - Charm

-There’s nothing quite like the charm of a real, crackling, smoky wood fire.
-No matter how good your insert is, you’ll never equal the authentic charm of a woodfire with a propane furnace.
+Nothing is quite like the charm of an authentic, crackling, smoky wood fire.
+No matter how good your insert is, you’ll never match the homey charm of a woodfire with a propane furnace.

 3 - Independent